MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

         mlflow.log_params({"Data_Enhancement": "None", "DATA_FILE": DATA_FILE})
     ```

-1. Log the AUC-ROC and AUPRC metrics for the model trained on balanced data:
+1. Log the AUC-ROC and AUPRC metrics for the model that you trained on balanced data:

     ```python
     with mlflow.start_run(run_id=smote_run.info.run_id):